glowkeeper/Provenator/README.md

 ### Prerequisites

-After cloning this repository, download and install the dependencies:
+After cloning this repository, download and install the dependencies (if you have not already done so):

 - [node](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/)